eldang/elevation_lookups/README.md

 `pip3 install -r requirements.txt --no-binary pygeos --no-binary shapely`

 to make sure that they are built with the exact versions of the above dependencies that are present in the environment.
 This makes spatial lookups significantly faster.

+#### Special note on dependencies

+In theory, this project should also have the following dependency, because [rasterio needs it to build](https://rasterio.readthedocs.io/en/latest/installation.html#dependencies):

+* [GDAL](https://www.gdal.org/), tested with version 3.2.1, should in theory work with any version >= 1.11.

+However, in practice installing rasterio via [requirements.txt](requirements.txt) without the `--no-binary` flag works without having GDAL installed, and at the time of writing everything that this project does with rasterio works without GDAL present in the environment.
+I am leaving this note here in case future work makes GDAL necessary again.

 ### Docker